-Libya becomes regional centre for bitcoin mining operation
+Low-cost Libya becomes regional centre for energy intensive bitcoin mining operations

 Living conditions and the economic situation in the nation continue to deteriorate, and the Central Bank of Libya warned citizens that cryptocurrencies, such as Bitcoin or Ethereum, carry considerable risk.

 The rising popularity of bitcoin mining is believed to be linked the incredibly low cost of electricity in Libya.